smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 The IBM i LSAM menu options for configuring Operator Replay features support four methods for managing virtual devices when automatic creation has been disabled.
-These methods are referred to as \"Modes\" that are explained below.
+These methods are referred to as "Modes" that are explained below.
 All of these different modes depend on manually creating virtual display devices, or letting the system automatically create a limited number of virtual devices and then